sugarlabs/GSoC/Ideas-2025.md

 adding to the project's scope a gen-AI-enabled sample generator.
-A user should be able to prompt a sound font, such as "something between a heavy metal guitar and a lion roar" or "something between a clarinet and a human singing 'ah'" or should be able to play an instrument or upload recorded audio of an instrument and get a result that they can use in their project's code.
+A user should be able to prompt a sound font, such as "something between a heavy metal guitar and a lion roar" or "something between a clarinet and a human singing 'ah'" additionally, a user should be able to play an instrument or upload recorded audio of an instrument and prompt modifications for the gen-AI to make to the sound, such as "make this recording of my acoustic cello sound like an electric cello with heavy distortion and get a result that they can use in their project's code.
 A contributor will need to extend our sample widget (which currently records audio) to accept a user prompt, create an API to call an LLM/neural-network backend, and test/tweak the gen-AI backend to create an appropriate sample for the user.
 The results of